navcoin/NavHub/content/get-involved/index.md

     gradient=""
     fontColor="#FFF">}}

     <p>NavCoin has a thriving community all over the world, and you can be part of it.
-It's not just for developers with blockchain expertise - people contribute their creative, business and networking skills too.
-Whatever you bring to the community, you'll find a warm welcome and support from people who share your passion for NavCoin.
+It's not just for developers with blockchain expertise - people contribute their creative, business and networking skills too.</p>
+    <p>Whatever you bring to the community, you'll find a warm welcome and support from people who share your passion for NavCoin.
 So if you're looking to get started, here are some handy resources that help make joining the NavCoin community easy. </p>
 {{< /left_image_section >}}
 {{< links_section
     containerPadding="40px 0 60px 0"